sbslee/fuc/docs/cli.rst

                            there.
      --gap_frac FLOAT      Minimum fraction of gapped reads for calling indels (default: 0.002).
+     --group-samples PATH  By default, all samples are assumed to come from a single population.
+This option allows to group samples into populations and apply the HWE assumption within but not across the populations.
+To use this option, provide a tab-delimited text file with sample names in the first column and group names in the second column.
+If '-' is given instead, no HWE assumption is made at all and single-sample calling is performed.
+Note that in low coverage data this inflates the rate of false positives.
+Therefore, make sure you know what you are doing.

    [Example] Specify regions manually:
      $ fuc vcf-call ref.fa 1.bam 2.bam \